Singapore is both a city and small island nation. We’re willing to bet this technological, modern city is unlike anywhere you’ve ever been.

 Final Thoughts on Where to Stay in Singapore

-Anyone backpacking in Southeast Asia have to include Singapore on their itinerary, and not just for the cheap flights.
+Anyone backpacking in Southeast Asia have to include Singapore on their SEA itinerary, and not just for the cheap flights.
 Visiting Singapore will be an enriching experience, and complete contrast to many cities you will experience in Asia.
 Hell, the world.

 Get ready to see incredible architecture and sky-risers, eat delicious food, and visit the infamous Singapore gardens!
 We hope this neighborhood guide helps you choose where to stay in Singapore.
 If you still aren’t sure, remember, Marina Bay is our top pick for where to stay in Singapore for your first time, and Little India is a great option for where to stay in Singapore on a budget!

 Don’t forget to sort your travel insurance!
 We’ve put together a roundup of the best travel insurance for backpackers – check it out here, or if you’re low on time, get a quote from World Nomads now, our favourite travel insurance provider.

 Do you own an awesome hostel, hotel or apartment?
 Want to be featured in our list?
 Email [email protected] to find out how.

 Yay for transparency!
 Some of the links in this post are affiliate links.
 This means that if you book your accommodation through the site, The Broke Backpacker will earn a small commission at no extra cost to you.
 Your support helps me keep the site going.

 - Backpacking Singapore on a Budget – Maps, Itineraries, and Things To Do